 To meet TWE's key assessment criteria, we recommended the company shift to a headless CMS environment, introducing a composable digital experience platform (DXP).
 Put simply, we discovered that their needs could be met by a loosely-coupled foundation platform, with plug-in features to serve the needs of their existing suites.
 This solution would give Treasury Wines a modern, innovative and flexible base to build meaningful, connected web experiences, while being high-performance, cost-effective and easy to use.

 Identifying two ways-in - dotCMS and Storyblok Headless CMS, both with Netlify product sets (hosting for the pretty front-end stuff) - we were engaged to complete a proof of concept for our shortlisted platforms.
 During this exercise, we found that while there were highlights to using dotCMS, Storyblok and Netlify were a better fit for migration.

 04.Outcomes that matter to humans

 Juice that's worth the squeeze

 Like a fine wine, smart website ecosystems are designed to age well.
-With a solution in sight, we helped Treasury Wines co-design what their future state might look like, including a high-level roadmap to help them get there.
+With a solution in sight, we helped Treasury Wines co-design their future state including a high-level strategy to get there.